ScilifelabDataCentre/blobserver/README.md

      `/path/to/blobserver/site/static` directory.
 See point 4 above.
    - Set HOST_NAME, HOST_URL and HOST_LOGO to fit your site.
      The logo file must be located in the `/path/to/blobserver/site/static` directory.
-See point 4 aboce.
+See point 4 above.
    - Set CONTACT_EMAIL to an email address for your site administrator.

 9. Configure the reverse proxy (Apache, Nginx, or whatever) to serve the blobserver Flask app via uWSGI.
 It is a very bad idea to use the built-in Flask web server in production.
-It is **strongly** suggested to serve the blobserver only using **https**, i.e. encrypted.
+It is **strongly** suggested to expose the blobserver using **https**, i.e. encrypted.

 10. You need to create the first admin user account in the system.
     Once this admin account exists, it can be used to register other